mrzacarias/slate/source/includes/ApiV1Instruments.md

 }
 ````

 **Instruments** are structures containing the organization devices information.
-For EyeNetra devices, the information about each instrument (id, type, etc.) is saved/updated after every new test result finished and uploaded.
+For EyeNetra devices, the information about each instrument (id, type, etc.) is saved/updated after
+every new test result finished and uploaded.
+Other non-EyeNetra devices will be saved as "custom" device, when a test result is created.

 <aside class="warn">
 All requests require <a href="#basic-authentication">authentication</a>.